You Hurt Me because You are Mean

 Some self-interest is essential; living beings must attend to their well-being—or perish.
 But some personal gain is shortsighted, missing on benefits of connectedness.
 Sacrifice of self in the present often intertwines with a wider vision.
 Thomas Merton aptly stated, “No man is an island.”
 Connections offer blessings that isolation doesn’t; when what’s best for me damages important connections, I’m not necessarily doing what’s best for me.
 Connections are essential for surviving and surviving well.
 Self-interested behaviors include skilled relating—not simply to get our way.
 The cost of immediate reward that harms a relationship impacts future resources from that relationship, hurting ourselves and others.
 We must employ balance.

 Like a neglected garage, cluttered with decades of junk, order requires close examination of individual items, making tough trade-offs.
 Some stuff must go.
 Too much clutter and the items become un-usable, never available when needed.
 Self-inventory requires difficult decisions, clearing the junk of misdirected impulses, clear vision of needs, and a reasonable picture of the future.
 Many wants are incompatible.
-Drinking every night with friends interferes with intimate relationships; constant berating a supervisor limits opportunities; indiscriminate spending postpones retirement.
+Drinking every night with friends interferes with intimate relationships; the constant berating of a supervisor limits opportunities; indiscriminate spending postpones retirement.
 Not all behaviors are wrong, they just conflict with other desires.
 We must make trade-offs.

 When balancing between self and others, we must direct compassion towards self and others—a balance of benefits and costs to everyone.
 We recognize our own needs and carefully work to fulfill; but not leaving a path of carnage, littered with the injured bodies.
 Oblivious to the impacts we have on others, we live a narrow existence.
 Without empathy for others’ experiences, we don’t love.
 Our relationships are manipulative, squeezing the life out of partners, family and friends.
 Eventually, the relationships exhaust and must be abandoned for new people ignorantly blind to the emotional toll about to befall them.